AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

    ![Add Canvas Theme Repo](/help/forms/assets/addcanvasthemerepo.png)

    Once the theme repository is added to your AEM Cloud Manager repository, clone it to your local machine.

-### 8. Clone the created theme repository to your local machine {#clone-created-theme-repo-to-local-machine}

 1. Click **[!UICONTROL Copy Repository URL]** to copy the URL of the created repository.

    ![Canvas theme URL](/help/forms/assets/copyurl_canvastheme.png)

-1. Open the command prompt and clone the above created cloud repository.
+1. Open the command prompt and clone the above created theme repository.

     ```
       git clone https://git.cloudmanager.adobe.com/aemforms/Canvasthemerepo/

     ```

-### 7. Commit the Changes {#committing-the-changes}
+### 8. Commit the Changes {#committing-the-changes}

-After making changes to the theme and testing it with a local proxy server, commit the changes to the Git repository of your AEM Forms Cloud Service.
+Now, commit the changes to the theme repository of your AEM Forms Cloud Service.
 It makes the customized theme available in your Forms Cloud Service environment  for Adaptive Forms authors to use.

-Before you commit changes to the Git repository of your AEM Forms Cloud Service, you require a clone of the repository on your local machine.
-To clone the repository:

-    ```

-1. Move the files of theme repository that you are editing into the cloud repository with a command similar to
-   `cp -r [source-theme-folder]/* [destination-cloud-repo]`
-   For example, use this command `cp -r [C:/cloned-git-canvas/*] [C:/cloned-repo]`
+1. Move the files of theme repository that you are editing into the cloned theme repository with a command similar to `cp -r [source-theme-folder]/* [destination-cloud-repo]` For example, use this command `cp -r [C:/cloned-git-canvas/*] [C:/cloned-theme-repo]`
-1. In the directory of the cloud repository, commit the theme files that you moved into with the following commands.
+1. In the directory of the theme repository, commit the theme files that you moved into with the following commands.

    ```text
    git add .